dongmuni/nodejs-text-net/README.md

 	idlePingTimeout: 3000});
 ```

-* The 'IdleCloseTimeout' and 'idlePingTimeout' are generally not used, if the client and server are configured in the same network.
+* The **'idleCloseTimeout'** and **'idlePingTimeout'** are generally not used, if the client and server are configured in the same network.
 There is a gateway between the client and the server and can be used to prevent the gateway from automatically shutting down or blowing idle connections.

 ## Automatically Reconnect to the server

 * If the connection to the server is lost, the client can automatically reconnect.
-It may attempt to reconnect periodically, if the server is restared and disconnected, or if it is unable to connect to the server due to network problems.
-You can adjust the reconnect interval by specifying the **'reconnectInterval'** property (in milliseconds) in the options of the autoReconnect() function.
+It may attempt to reconnect periodically, if the server is re-stared and disconnected, or if it is unable to connect to the server due to network problems.
+You can adjust the reconnect interval by specifying the **'reconnectInterval'** property (in milliseconds) in the options of the **autoReconnect()** function.
 5000 ms if omitted.

 ```
 var options = {